Cancercoin/Cancercoin/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run CancerCureCoin-Qt.
+You need the Qt4 run-time libraries to run CharityCoin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/cancercurecoin-qt (GUI, 32-bit)
+- bin/32/charitycoin-qt (GUI, 32-bit)
-- bin/32/cancercurecoind (headless, 32-bit)
+- bin/32/charitycoind (headless, 32-bit)
-- bin/64/cancercurecoin-qt (GUI, 64-bit)
+- bin/64/charitycoin-qt (GUI, 64-bit)
-- bin/64/cancercurecoind (headless, 64-bit)
+- bin/64/charitycoind (headless, 64-bit)

 Other Pages